bocanegradev/bocanegralabs/README.md

-### Welcome to <strong>bocanegralabs</strong>! 🤖<hr>
+### Welcome to bocanegralabs! 🤖<hr>

 This is a space to share some experiments with code, and tech.
 Feel free to comment and give your opinions :)<hr>

-Hi!
+Hey!
 I'm Lukas Bocanegra.
 I'm Technologist in System Analysis and Development, and a Systems Egineering student.
 I like tech knoweldge, and learning.
 Right now, I'm focusing in learn Web Development.

 ### Here are some links you can visit: